dj-stripe/dj-stripe/docs/reference/settings.md

 *(Introduced in 2.4.0)*

-This new setting allows dj-stripe users to change it to use the "id" field, which is the upstream, non-numeric Stripe identifier.

-It does not have a default value.
-In 3.0.0, the default will be "id", and we recommend setting it to "id" for new installations.
-Older installations should set it to "djstripe_id".

-For more information read the release notes for dj-stripe version 2.4.0.

 `DJSTRIPE_FOREIGN_KEY_TO_FIELD` is a setting introduced in dj-stripe version 2.4.0.
 You are required to set it in 2.4.0: It does not have a default value.
 In 3.0.0, the default will be "id", and we recommend setting it to "id" for